 5. More complicated and elaborate puzzles.
 A somewhat miscellaneous group.
 Many are constructed of wire-others of rings and loops of cord.
 The usual task is to separate links or remove rings from loops of cord, and the like.
 They represent a distinct advance in complication over the foregoing types.
-The element of require procedure so unaccustomed that the individual is unable to picture the solution.
+The element of illusion is often strong.
+Some appear entirely impossible.
+They require procedure so unaccustomed that the individual is unable to picture the solution.
 They are designed to baffle the visual, and chiefly the geometrical, imagination.